pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-1-bit-sound.md

 bit_fx4(7)	Very quick duck squeak
 ```

-## bit_synth
+## Playing notes

-1 BIT SYNTH - Polyphony and multitimbric effects

-bit_synth(int duration, int frequency1, int frequency2, int frequency3, int frequency4);
+`void bit_synth(int duration, int frequency1, int frequency2, int frequency3, int frequency4)`

-## bit_beep
+Polyphony and multitimbric effects

+`void bit_beep(int duration, int period)`

-Standard beeper: the pitch is defined with the "period" parameter, but is influenced by the CPU speed;
-the higher the value, the lower the tone.
+Standard beeper: the pitch is defined with the "period" parameter, but is influenced by the CPU speed; the higher the value, the lower the tone.

-bit_beep(int duration, int period);

-## bit_frequency

-Real frequency.
+`void bit_frequency(double_t duration, double_t frequency)`

+Play a note at the specified frequency.
 The CPU speed doesn't affect the frequency, but some floating point is involved (you need lo link in the proper math library at compile time).

-bit_frequency(float duration, float frequency);

-## bit_play
+`void bit_play(unsigned char melody[])`

 Just play a song.

-bit_play(unsigned char melody[]);

-EXAMPLE:
+For example:

 ```
 bit_play("2A--A-B-CDEFGAB5C+");
 ```

+## Creating your own sound effects

+`void bit_open()`

+Initialize the sound hardware.

+`void bit_close()`

+Do whatever is needed to restore the sound hardware into a quiet position.

+`void bit_clock()`

+Just move the sound bit.. a tiny tick will be heard.
+Can be useful to create sound effects in software loops (i.e. engine noise for a game).